On Maximal Subgroups of Thompson's Group $F$: Core Automata

 \begin{proof} For every subgroup $H$ of $F$, the core $\mathcal C(H)$ satisfies conditions $(1)$ and $(2)$ by Lemmas \ref{lem:core reduced} and \ref{identified vertices in the core}.
 Hence, if $\A_r$ is a core automaton, it satisfies Conditions $(1)$ and $(2)$.

 In the opposite direction, let $\A_r$ be a rooted tree-automaton which satisfies conditions $(1)$ and $(2)$.
 Let $H$ be the subgroup of $F$ accepted by $\A_r$ (i.e., $H=\ddd(\A_r)$).
 We claim that there is a bijective morphism from $\mathcal C(H)$ to $\A_r$.
 First, by Lemma \ref{lem: morphism from core}, there is a unique morphism $\phi$ from $\mathcal C(H)$ to $\A_r$.
 For each finite binary word $u$ which labels a path in $\C(H)$, the morphism $\phi$ maps the vertex $u^+$ of $\mathcal C(H)$ to the vertex $u^+$ of $\A_r$.
-It suffices to prove that the action of $\phi$ on vertices is bijective (as that easily implies that the action of $\phi$ on edges is also bijective).
+It suffices to prove that $\phi$ is bijective.